osrf/gazebo_user_guide/src/started_gui.md

 ## Menu

-The menu options are as follows: **NATE, PLEASE PUT EACH ONE ON A SEPARATE LINE WITH NO SPACE BETWEEN, I CAN'T FIGURE IT OUT**
+The menu options are as follows:

 File --> Save World As: Saves the current world to file File --> Quit: Bet you can't guess!